droolio/Nauticus/readme.txt

 There are no Blizzard-provided API methods to directly determine the transport schedule.
-Thus we do it indirectly by getting player coords and comparing them to a known set of coords along the route - usually far out to sea, where they would otherwise not be seen.
+Thus we do it indirectly by getting player coords and comparing them to a known set of coords along the route.

 When the player triggers these coords, we know the cycle and can subsequently work out future cycles at any point in time.